 - Technology

-Cohort-Based Learning: Scholars participate in joint activities across their four years, starting with a Foundation Seminar in their first year.
+Cohort-Based Learning: Scholars participate in joint activities across their four years.
 The program fosters community, emphasizes reflective learning, and giving back to the Bucknell community.

 Staff Contact and Program Point: